Holidays in Term Time

 This is in line with the Education (Pupil Registration) (England) (Amendment) Regulations 2006.
 In addition, The Education (Penalty Notices) (England) Regulations 2007 set out the procedures for issuing fixed penalty notices (fines) to each parent who fails to ensure their child's regular attendance at school.
 Parents must pay £60 within 21 days or £120 within 28 days.

 Please be aware of this when making holiday bookings.
-The term time dates for the forthcoming year can be found on the website.
+The term time dates for the forthcoming year, please click below.